YMODEM: Streaming support

-YMODEM-g is a streaming variant used for error-free connections.
-It does not wait for an ACK to be received before sending the next packet.
+YMODEM-G is a streaming variant used for error-free connections.
+It does not wait for an ACK to be received before sending the next packet; XON/XOFF is used for flow control.
 The protocol is faster than YMODEM because no latency is introduced between packets, but has no capability for correcting errors.
 It is reliant on the underlying connection being error-free, which is the case for modems supporting MNP for instance.

 Normally, a YMODEM transfer would be started by the receiver sending a C to indicate it wants to use the 128-byte format with CRC, or NAK if it wishes to use the original checksum system.
 When g-protocol is desired, the transfer is instead triggered by sending a G. If the sender does not support the g-protocol, it considers this to be an error and ignores it, but if it does support g it begins sending packets in a continual stream.
 It only expects a single ACK after the final packet is received, which is indicated by the presence of an EOT character in the data.
 YMODEM-g assumes 1k packets are available.

 However, despite this protocol potentially being faster than ZMODEM it was still rarely used.
 This was partially due to the lack of other functionality, but also a more serious issue.
 Before the emergence of the 16550 UART, there was a substantial risk of buffer overrun on the serial port.
 Although this would be detected by YMODEM-g it could not be corrected since no block re-transmission is possible.
 The receiver would have to cancel and restart the whole transmission from the beginning.
 ZMODEM on the other hand has transfer resume capability which made it more appealing.